- Studying on The Teaching Musician programme

 Once you have decided which route you wish to take through the programme and your preferred duration, this should be included in your personal statement within the application form (see the diagram of routes through the programme above).
 You may be eligible for a postgraduate loan to help with programme fees if you wish to undertake the MA (please note that the PG Cert and PG Dip alone are not eligible for postgraduate loans).
 More information and eligibility.

 What should I include in my Personal Statement?

-Your personal statement within the UCAS application form should include details of any current and previous teaching, workshop leading or other music education practice, why you have chosen to undertake the programme and what you hope to achieve along with any long-term aspirations.
+Your personal statement within the UCAS application form should include details of any current and previous teaching, workshop leading or other music education practice, information about your performance history and practices, why you have chosen to undertake the programme and what you hope to achieve along with any long-term aspirations.

 Does this programme offer Qualified Teaching Status (QTS)?

 Does this programme offer Fellowship of the Higher Education Academy (FHEA)?

 No, this programme does NOT offer FHEA for 2022.